thomas-white-ucf/spotify-file-changes/README.md

 Clone repository using (git clone)

-To begin with node, in project root folder, run: node buildbook-exercise
+To begin with node, in project root folder,

+- yarn or npm install, then: node buildbook-exercise

 To begin with yarn.

+- yarn install

+- yarn start

 - yarn start:files

+- yarn test

+0r run with -

 - yarn start "spotify.json" "changes-file..." "output-file.json"